ctrl-exec - High Availability

 - keepalived

 - Virtual IP failover using VRRP.
-The active ctrl-exec holds the VIP; on failure the VIP moves to the standby.
+The active dispatcher holds the VIP; on failure the VIP moves to the standby.
 Agents connect to the VIP address and are unaware of the failover.
 Suitable for two-node active/passive.

 - DNS round-robin

-- Multiple A records for the ctrl-exec hostname.
+- Multiple A records for the dispatcher hostname.
 Agents resolve the name on each request.
 No dedicated load balancer required.
 Failover depends on DNS TTL and client retry behaviour; not suitable where sub-minute failover is required.

 Port 7444 (pairing) and port 7445 (API) do not need to be load-balanced